Travel Kenya responsibly

 If you really want to bring goods, a lodge owner or connection to a local organization is a good source of advice.
 You can also check Pack for a Purpose.
 It would be good to find out which goods can be bought locally.
 Basic school supplies and basic (first aid) medical supplies are easily found in the shopping malls in Nairobi - in this way you stimulate the local economy.

-We discourage leaving stuff behind in your hotel room - it's better to give it to the lodge owner than leaving it for the maid to find, which might cause friction among the staff.
+We discourage leaving stuff behind in your hotel room - it's better to give it to the lodge owner than leave it for the maid to find, which might cause friction among the staff.

 Most lodges have a tipping box and distribute the tips equally among all the staff.
 If you enjoyed the service, just be generous and contribute to the tipping box.
 As for your driver or guide, tipping is highly appreciated.